Luis Jiménez (footballer, born 1984): Inter Milan

 On 15 July 2007, Inter Milan signed him on loan from Ternana, for €1 million.

 He scored his first Inter goal in extra time in the Champions League against Fenerbahce.
 He was rewarded with his first Inter start on 2 December against Fiorentina, where he scored the opening goal.
 He also started the subsequent match against Lazio on 5 December, where he set up Maicon's goal.

-At the end of the 2007–08 season, Inter officially signed him on a co-ownership deal, for €6.3 million on a 3-year contract.
-Under coach Jose Mourinho, he played his first game against A.S.
-Roma coming on as a second-half substitute and scored a penalty in Inter's Italian Supercup win.
+At the end of the 2007–08 season, Inter officially signed him on a co-ownership deal, for €6.3 million on a three-year contract.
+Under coach Jose Mourinho, he played his first game against Roma coming on as a second-half substitute and scored a penalty in Inter's Italian Supercup win.
 Jiménez played his first game of the 2008–09 Serie A year against Sampdoria on 30 August 2008, but unfortunately picked up an injury later in a practice session.
 He returned from injury on 30 November 2008 when he was subbed in Inter Milan's Serie A game against Napoli.
-A subsequent long-term injury limited Jiménez to a total of 6 appearances for the 2008–09 Serie A season.
+A subsequent long-term injury limited Jiménez to a total of six appearances for the 2008–09 Serie A season.

 The co-ownership deal with Ternana was renewed on 23 June 2009.